logicalperson0/alx-low_level_programming/README.md

-This repository has c file shell scripts with gcc complier
+This repository is for the low level programme language of C with:

+- Shell scripts of C
+- C files compiled with gcc